blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/pulling-grades.md

 * don’t pull data on columns that are not yet due – pull data only on columns that are within a due/gradable window based on your understanding of your use case.

 ### changeIndex and lastChanged as Grade change indicators
-The `changeIndex` element result on user grades in the result set from:
+The `changeIndex` element for user grades is contained in the result set from:

 `GET /learn/api/public/v2/courses/{courseId}/gradebook/columns/{columnId}/users`

-Supplies an indicator of whether the grade presented for a specific user has changed.
+and supplies an indicator of whether the grade presented for a specific user has changed.

 `GET /learn/api/public/v2/courses/{courseId}/gradebook/columns/{columnId}/users/lastChanged `

 Supplies the highest index indicator of whether the grades in a column have changed and the information for that grade.
 Note that you should not assume this is the only grade that changed – only that there has been a change.

+> **Important Note**: Columns of type "Calculated" will always return a changeIndex of zero and an empty lastChanged index.
+Therefore it is not useful to check for these on a calculated column.
+> See GET column results for the column type:
+> "Attempt", "Calculated", or "Manual"
+>
+> ```json
+> ...
+> "grading": {
+>   "type": "Calculated",
+> ...
+> ```
+>
+> and when a column is of `"type": "Calculated"` you should process that column's grades as if they had all changed.

 If you cache your first `changeIndex` value when requesting column grades, then on future grading cycles, you call `lastChanged` and only pull grades if your cached value is less than the most recent `lastChanged` value you will find you save a substantial number of requests and also reduce system load.